Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 has_toc: false
 has_right_toc: true
 description: >-
-  Project 1 Spec.
+  Project 1A Spec.
 released: false
 ---

-Due: September 11th
+Due: Monday, February 5 at 11:59 PM PT

 {: .no_toc}